yuvraj1898/Simple_mcp_server/README.md

 ## 🚀 What is MCP?

-**Modular Capability Protocol (MCP)** is a protocol that allows language models like Claude to communicate with external tools (called "capabilities") in a standardized way.
+**Model Control Protocol (MCP)** is a protocol that allows language models like Claude to communicate with external tools (called "capabilities") in a standardized way.
 These capabilities can be:

 - Functions written in any language
 - Web APIs